sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 ### Privileged

-To deploy a High Availability (HA) configured Sourcegraph instance to an RBAC-enabled cluster, you can include the [privileged](#privileged) and [monitoring](#monitoring-stack) components in your component list.
+To deploy a High Availability (HA) configured Sourcegraph instance to an RBAC-enabled cluster, you can include the [privileged component](#privileged) and the [privileged component for monitoring](#deploy-cadvisor) in your component list.
+This provides redundant, monitored instances of each service running as root with persistent storage, and adding the [service discovery component](#service-discovery) enables automated failover and recovery by detecting backend service endpoints.

-This will enable Kubernetes service discovery for the frontend and also provide privileged access and run all Sourcegraph services as the root user by adding [cadvisor component](#deploy-cadvisor) in the list.

 ```yaml
 # instances/$INSTANCE_NAME/kustomization.yaml